Mehdi Hasan (Pakistani journalist): Career

 A long-time member and twice elected chairperson of the Human Rights Commission of Pakistan, Hasan wrote many papers, and participated in multiple seminars.
 In 2015, addressing a public event at University of Gujrat, Pakistan, Hasan emphasized the urgent need to promote honest and impartial reporting and said that bad journalism is distorting the history of Pakistan.
 He said all citizens of Pakistan have equal rights under the law regardless of their religions.

 His hobbies and passion included photography and he possessed 35mm cameras, including a couple of Rolleiflex cameras.
 His passion for photography took him to the frontline of the Lahore war zone in 1965, although he was not a professional photographer.

 Personal life and death

 Hasan died after a protracted illness on 23 February 2022 in Lahore.
-He was survived by his wife, Rakhshanda Hasan, and two sons.
+He was survived by his wife, Rukhsana Hasan, and two sons.

 Awards and recognition

 In 2012, he received the Sitara-i-Imtiaz Award from the President of Pakistan for his services in the field of literature and journalism.